ustajan/grasshopper/README.md

 cd grasshopper
 make -jN
 ```
 where N is the number of your cores.
+To run, do
+`grasshopper input.gdml output.root`
+for example:
+`grasshopper exec/Examples/beta/beta_lite.gdml test.root`

 To build with CMake
 ==